zhoujj2013/zhournalab/_pages/resource/index.md

 rank: 5
 ---

+### SRLE-seq

+SRLE-seq (Screening RNA Localization Elements by Sequencing), a high-throughput method to identify functional localization elements.
+For more detials, please refer to <a href="https://github.com/lysovosyl/SRLE-seq">github</a>.

+### NanoDeep

+This is an open-source Python3 package for nanopore adaptive sample base on deep learning and the Read Until API.
+For more detials, please refer to <a href="https://github.com/lysovosyl/NanoDeep">github</a>.

+### PathoEye

+We developed PathoEye for WSI analysis in dermatology, which integrates epidermis-guided sampling, deep learning and radiomics.
+For more detials, please refer to <a href="https://github.com/lysovosyl/PathoEye">github</a>.

 ### lncFunTK

 lncFunTK is a toolkit that integrates ChIP-seq, CLIP-seq, and RNA-seq data to predict, prioritize, and annotate lncRNA functions.